Gate times at both 401 Corkstown (the equestrian park) and entrance on the hill (marked with red flag):

 - Trails are not patrolled / Use them at your own risk

 - Kanata Nordic trails and open areas are reserved for cross-country skiing or snowshoeing in the winter months.
 Other activities are not permitted.
-Please be aware that Wesley Clover Parks has other partners who run activities outdoors.
+Please be aware that Wesley Clover Parks has other partners who also run activities outdoors.

-- No bicycling, walking or snowshoeing in the ski tracks.
+- No biking, walking or snowshoeing on the groomed ski trails.
 Dogs are not permitted on the trails.

 - Be cautious at the railway line — the only safe way to cross is to use marked crossings and obey all signs and signals